jdesbonnet/RCWL-0516/README.md

 ![RCWL-0516 schematic](RCWL-0516-schematic.jpg)

-Q1 : looks like MMBR941M high frequency NPN transistor [5].
-It is not clear from the schematic how this works.
-My understanding of a doppler radar is that a continuous wave is transmitted and a the transmitted signal is mixed with the signal from the receiver.
+Q1 looks like MMBR941M high frequency NPN transistor [5].
+It is marked "32W" but cannot find any match.
+It is not clear from the schematic how this works as microwave doppler.
+My understanding of a doppler radar is that a continuous wave is transmitted and a the transmitted signal is mixed with the reflected signal from the receiver.
 But this board seems very simple with just one transistor (Q1) and just a hand full of passive componetents.

 My thinking is that Q1 along with the PCB design and passive components form a 10GHz oscillator / antenna.
 The reflected signal combines additively with the transmitted signal forming a beat frequncy which is the difference of the two frequencies.
 This beat frequency is extracted by a low pass filter (C9 = 1nF ? / R3 = 1k ?) and amplified by the RCWL-9196 IC.
 I'm not a RF expert so this is purely speculative.